-As of 2020, only fixed-dose combination tenofovir and emtricitabine (Truvada or Descovy) taken daily is approved for pre-exposure prophylaxis, and it is considered the recommended first-line option [142; 145].
+Injection cabotegravir given bimonthly and fixed-dose combination tenofovir and emtricitabine (Truvada or Descovy) taken daily are approved for pre-exposure prophylaxis, and they are considered the recommended first-line option [142; 145].
 However, because tenofovir alone has been proven effective in trials with IDU and heterosexually active men and women, it is the alternative option for these populations [145].
 No other antiretroviral regimens should be used for pre-exposure prophylaxis.